0tti99/0tti99/README.md

-- 👋 Hi, I’m @0tti99
+-  Hi, I’m Sebastian
-- 👀 I’m interested in gaming and sports
+-  I’m interested in gaming, sports and electronics
-- 🌱 I’m currently learning in college
+-  I’m currently learning in college
-- 💞️ I’m looking to collaborate on nothing lol
-- 📫 How to reach me: thats the neat part, you can't
+-  How to reach me: send an e-Mail to sebastian.ot@t-online.de

 <!---
 0tti99/0tti99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.